chandradeepak/company/README.md

 -  Incorrect data include no employee ID and normal employee not having Manager
 -  Incorrect data also include where a manager ID exists but that employee ID doesn't exist
 -  Input is expected to be given in csv format with commas in between for the ease of parsing data
--  Data is assumed to be fitting in memory so the data strucutres used are in memory. we used a tree and a map
+-  Data is assumed to be fitting in memory so the data structures used are in memory. we used a tree and a map
--  The length of names should not be too long for the ease of printing so that you can see clearly how the heirachical data is printed
+-  The length of names should not be too long for the ease of printing so that you can see clearly how the hierarchy data is printed

 ## Input Data